ilovedadata/ilovedadata.github.io/README.md

     **3.What is the most used japanese kanji in the japanese voice actors names?**
     This part has been one of the trickiest: I wanted a scatterplot to represent the count of the Japanese Kanji on the y axis, the kanji on the x axis and a third dimension as the bubble size.
 As the third dimension I chose the kanji strokes, not present in our df.
 This is why I scraped data from https://en.wikipedia.org/wiki/List_of_j%C5%8Dy%C5%8D_kanji, I created an additional dataframe and I then merged it with the df where I stored data about the Japanese dubbers name.
 For the sake of this exercise, the null strokes count have been filled with a mean strokes count.
 Note well: Matplotlib does not support japanese kanji as labels by default, this is why the x axis shows no labels: by installing the required fonts this should be easily fixable.
     ![KanjiStrokes](https://user-images.githubusercontent.com/106730909/236668428-0abea422-df5c-455c-a35f-46e5559c38b0.png)
     田	is the most present characters, it appears 53 times, it means rice paddy and it is created by 5 strokes.
 It is present in the top left part of the plot above.

+    **4. Are there Naruto characters who have been dubbed by more than a dubber? (consider the most present 50 characters)?**
+    According to my analysis, the only character that changed dubber between the 50 most present characters in the Anime is the Konoha Anbu.
+This makes sense since the Anbu are a group: the Konoha Anbu appearing at different times in the Anime might be different one, thus requiring a different voice actor.

+    **5. What is the episode with the most characters?
+Make a top and a flop 10!**

+    **6. What is the most present word in Naruto plots?
+Exclude English stopwords and punctuation signs**

 #### Conclusion